GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/potential_solution_nonsymmetric/README.md

 # Non-symmetric potential flow: analytical solution vs dispersive solver

 Compares the dispersive solver with a **non-symmetric** (elliptical) potential flow solution.
-This is a variation of the radially symmetric case, where the initial displacement has different scales in the x and y directions (elliptical Gaussian plus asymmetric oscillations).
+This is a variation of the radially symmetric case in [../potential_solution](../potential_solution).
+Here the initial displacement has different scales in the x and y directions (elliptical Gaussian plus asymmetric oscillations).

 One of the tests uses a single grid, and the other uses a nested grid with non-symmetric placement.

 ## Single Grid Case (OpenMP)

 ### Transect comparison at final time
-Comparison of numerical solution (SWALS with dispersion) versus analytical potential wave theory along transects at x=0.
+Comparison of numerical solution (SWALS with dispersion) versus analytical potential wave theory along transect at x=0.

 ![Numerical vs potential solution transects](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/dispersive/potential_solution_nonsymmetric/numerical_vs_potential_solution_single_grid_OMP.png)